jwmiller5/Compliance/compliance/regulatory/gdpr-dsr-windows.md

 > Some Windows diagnostic data is only associated with a device identifier and is not associated with a specific user.
 This type of device level data is not exported and is deleted from our systems within 30 days.<br><br>
 > The ability to rectify Windows diagnostic data is not supported.
 Windows diagnostic data constitutes factual actions conducted within Windows, and modifications to such data would compromise the historical record of actions, increasing security risks and harming reliability.

 The next section provides steps on how to execute a data subject request for Windows diagnostic data that is associated with an Azure Active Directory (AAD) User ID.
-For more information, see [Windows 10 & Privacy Compliance: A Guide for IT and Compliance Professionals](/windows/privacy/windows-10-and-privacy-compliance).
+For more information, see [Windows 10 & Windows 11 Privacy Compliance: A Guide for IT and Compliance Professionals](/windows/privacy/windows-10-and-privacy-compliance).

 ## Executing DSRs against Windows diagnostic data